RustCrypto/MACs/hmac/README.md

 ```

 ## Block and input sizes

 Usually it is assumed that block size is larger than output size.
 Due to the
-generic nature of the implementation, this edge case must be handled as well
+generic nature of the implementation, we must handle cases when this assumption
-to remove potential panic.
+does not hold.
 This is done by truncating hash output to the hash
 block size if needed.

 ## License